climbit/FOSSScientificTools/index.rst

 ================================================

 This document provides a list of Free and Open Source Tools tailored to scientific and engineering usage for all fields.
+You are welcome to contribute.
+Each tool should have the website and a description.
+Hardware tools are also welcome.

 Table Of Contents